 This should not only take QCOM stock much higher, but it could also lead to generous payout hikes in coming years.

 Telecom Dividend Stocks: AT&T (T)

 AT&T (NYSE:T) stock has long suffered on many fronts.
-Cable cutting, intense competition in wireless and the need to spend tens of billions of dollars on a 5G network have curtailed profit growth.
+Cord cutting, intense competition in wireless and the need to spend tens of billions of dollars on a 5G network have curtailed profit growth.

 However, the rollout of 5G has brought hope.
-T stock has risen by more than 31% year-to-date.
+T stock has risen by more than 25% over the last year.
 Despite the increase, it remains one of the potentially higher-yielding dividend stocks for new buyers.
-Its $2.04 yearly payout yields 5.4%.
+Its $2.08 yearly payout yields 5.3%.

 Moreover, with 35 straight years of payout hikes, it has a dividend aristocrat status to maintain.
 This means investors can expect another increase in December, despite the challenges of recent years.

 Furthermore, many sources indicate AT&T has explored getting rid of DirecTV.
-If this occurs, this could reduce AT&T’s debt load, which stood at $191.3 billion at the end of the last quarter.
-This liability may partially explain why T stock trades at only 10.3 times forward earnings currently.
+If this sale occurs, it could reduce AT&T’s very high debt load.
+This liability may partially explain why T stock trades at only 10.8 times forward earnings currently.